tylerlum/FoundationPose/readme.md

 ```
 # May need to add sudo to all docker commands (if not set up for your user)
 cd docker/
-docker build --network host -t ros_foundationpose .
+docker build --network host -f ros_dockerfile -t ros_foundationpose .
 bash docker/run_ros_container.sh
 ```

-If it's the first time you launch the container, you need to build extensions.
+If it's the first time you launch the container, you need to build extensions from inside the container.
 ```
 bash build_all.sh
 ```